torteshui/ShuiCast/README.md

 * For dsp versions in Windows Vista/7 compatibility - user writable files (config/log) will default to \user\username\appdata\roaming\winamp\plugins folder - not enabled yet
 * Password no longer clobbered by sending metadata
 * Fixed device initialisation bug at startup in STANDALONE and DSP
-* Fix long standing edcast issue with Virtual Audio Cables (as reported by "Bojcha") - because VAC alllows simultaneous recording from multiple sources in it's recording device, this results in multiple log entries for "change" of recording devices (one for each block of audio processed), however no actual change has taken place.
-This fix simply reduces log size in such cases.Still working on a proper fix for this, by saving which record source is being used for the current record device, much as the ASIO version works.
+* Fix long standing edcast issue with Virtual Audio Cables - because VAC alllows simultaneous recording from multiple sources in it's recording device, this results in multiple log entries for "change" of recording devices (one for each block of audio processed), however no actual change has taken place.
 On change of audio device, the first "enabled" record source will be set as the record source in use.
-Once the record source is saved in the config, these multiple log entries will disappear.
 * Fix internal buffer overflow when sending metadata
-* NEW DSP with Fraunhofer support - no support in standard DSP
+* NEW DSP dsp_edcastfh.dll with Fraunhofer support - no support in standard DSP
 * "Are you sure" prompt when closing down ShuiCast
-* Attenuation per encoder
+* Attenuation per encoder: 0 to infinity.
+Note, always shown as a positive number, if you enter negative, it will be changed to positive, so no negative attenuation, i.e. gain, can be applied
 * Limiter with pre-emphasis and pre-gain
 * Option to "Start in Tray" - i.e. Start minimized
-* Improved audio handling
+* Improved audio handling, completely rewritten, fixes and speedups
 * Latest BASS.dll - fixes the 3 hour issue - not enabled yet, but contains alternative workaround for 3 hour bug
 * DSP version: set encoders individually to "Always record from DSP" - allows 2 different sources for one edcast
 * Don't log encoder speed unless logging level is set to DEBUG
 * Sample rate selection for ASIO
-* VU Meter in RMS mode also shows peak
+* VU Meter now switches between OFF->RMS->PEAK->OFF, also shows peak in RMS mode
 * Fix MP3 settings - should be able to actually use some of the more esoteric settings.

 * VBR and ABR modes still only settable by editing cfg file directly, but should work properly